What is Sundowning in Dementia? | The Good Care Group

 All our professional carers are trained in dementia care and our management team complete a higher-level dementia care training programme.
 It does not stop there.
 Our care teams receive on-going coaching, mentoring and support based on latest thinking and research that ensure they have the knowledge, skills and aptitude to deliver positive dementia care.

 We adopt a blended approach to delivery of dementia care, led and supported by our own Consultant Admiral Nurse.
-The support from an Admiral Nurse, working with leading dementia charity, Dementia UK means we can offer unrivalled levels of emotional and practical support based on best practice care for sundowning dementia.
+The support from an Admiral Nurse, working with leading dementia charity, dementia UK means we can offer unrivalled levels of emotional and practical support based on best practice care for sundowning dementia.

 Useful resources

-To support you and your family we have created a useful Dementia Care Guide which provides you with information and advice on how to provide person-centred dementia care following a diagnosis of dementia.
-There is also a number of dementia charities across the UK who provide families with help, advice and support when they need it most, including Dementia UK and the Alzheimer’s Society.
+To support you and your family we have created a useful dementia care guide which provides you with information and advice on how to provide person-centred dementia care following a diagnosis of dementia.
+There is also a number of dementia charities across the UK who provide families with help, advice and support when they need it most, including dementia UK and the Alzheimer’s society.
 The NHS has a useful living well with dementia guide that provides practical tips and guidance so people living with dementia can live a fulfilling life.

-Sundowning in dementia faqs
+Sundowning in dementia FAQs

 • What is Sundowning?